 The general areas of the proposed weapons emplacement sites are not classified.
-The four geographic alternatives are shown in Figure 2.4-3.
+The four geographic alternatives are shown in Figure 2.3-1.
 Proposed configurations within the areas are classified.
-These locations, their total facility footprints, and their respective potential environmental impacts are described in a Classified Appendix to this EIS, which will be reviewed by resource agency personnel with the appropriate security clearance.
+These locations and their respective potential environmental impacts are described in a Classified Appendix to this EIS/OEIS, which will be reviewed by resource agency personnel with the appropriate security clearance.